Solving the Time Dependent Schrodinger Equation with Physics-Informed Deep Learning#

 We will restrict our domain to \(\mathbf{x} \in [-\pi,\pi], t \in [0,T]\), with fixed boundary conditions \(x_0, x_b = 0\) in this notebook.

 After you go through the notebook, feel free to play with the code for other domains.
-Let’s create some data using the function you just wrote.
+Let’s create some data using the function we just wrote.

 def get_data_set(x_dom, t_dom, delta_X, delta_T, omega, analytical_solution_fun):